Club reference book

 QUALIFIER

 To qualifyAppointment by executive committee.
 Water instructors are awarded sailing credits; the current rate is $5 credit per student per lesson.
+This credit is available throughout the year but cannot be carried over to the next year and cannot be used for buying salty dogs.

 DEFINITIONS OF SAILING AREAS